-Despite lower achievement rates, the four-year graduation rates were higher at high-density schools (74%) than at low-density schools (64%).
-Five-year graduation rates were also 10% higher at high-density schools than at low-density schools.
-Further analysis would need to be done to identify the reasons behind the pattern of this result.
+Despite high-density schools having lower achievement rates than low-density schools, the four-year graduation rates were higher at high-density schools (73%) than at low-density schools (54%).
+Five-year graduation rates were also 19% higher at high-density schools than at low-density schools.
+Further analysis would need to be done to identify the reasons behind this pattern of result.